 Alexander’s idol was the famous actor Bruce Lee.
 Povetkin has a tattoo on his left hand in the form of Svarog Stars.

 On December 13, 2008 Povetkin was supposed to challenge Vladimir Klitschko, but the fight didn’t take place due to Alexander’s injury.

-And on October 5, 2013, after five years, the fight Povetkin vs Klitschko for the WBA, WBO, IBF and IBO Heavyweight titles takes place in Moscow, Olympic Stadium.
+And five years later, on October 5, 2013, the fight Povetkin vs Klitschko for the WBA, WBO, IBF and IBO Heavyweight titles took place in Moscow at the Olympic Stadium.